Nexmo/nexmo-laravel/README.md

     Nexmo::message()->send([
         'to' => '14845551244',
         'from' => '16105552344',
-        'text' => 'Using the facade to send a mesage.'
+        'text' => 'Using the facade to send a message.'
     ]);

     //or